rzepa000/Bootstrap-Portfolio/README.md

-# My portfolio
+# Bootstrap portfolio

 ## Description

-Created for future to show my progress as front end developer and prepare for job hunting .
-Learned building my own website from scratch with css grids.
+Created  to show my progress as front end developer using bootstra[] .
+Learned building my own website with Bootstrap.
 ## Installation

 N/A